fexutie/navigation/figures/Fig2/description.md

 3   shortcut test
 4,  scaling task  evolution & generalization
 Depends on:
-1,  test bar/shortcut in for posnet1, memnet and echo  net
+1,  test bar/shortcut in for posnet1, memnet and echo net.
-2,  test scaling on three networks performance summary
+2,  test scaling on three networks performance summary.